amandashu/LightFM-Performance/README.md

 The `config` folder contains several json files:
 - `data-local-params.json`: contains data parameters (when running locally) that are passed into the `get_data` function in `etl.py`
 - `data-dsmlp-params.json`: contains data parameters (when on dsmlp) that are passed into the `get_data` function in `etl.py`
+- `data-test-params.json`: contains data parameters for testing data when running the `test` target
 - `report-params.json`: contains paramaters for building the `report.html`
 - all other files in the format `<algorithm name>-params.json` contain the parameters passed into their respective functions